Southampton-RSG-Training/dirac-software-engineering/_episodes/03-programming-paradigms.md

 Now we're using a composition of two custom classes to describe the relationship between two types of entity in the system that we're modelling.

+> ## Composition: What About Extending it Further?
+>
+> Of course, reality is often more complex than a single relationship between two types of 'thing', and we can also add other classes and relationships to our model as required.
+Let's consider adding a doctor that has patients (just after the `Patient` class):
+>
+> ~~~ python
+> class Doctor:
+>    """A doctor conducting a clinical trial."""
+>    def __init__(self, name):
+>        self.patients = []
+>
+>    def add_patient(self, new_patient):
+>        # A crude check by name if this patient is already looked after
+>        # by this doctor before adding them
+>        for patient in self.patients:
+>            if patient.name == new_patient.name:
+>                return
+>        self.patients.append(new_patient)
+> ~~~
+> {: .language-python}
+>
+> So, similarly to our `Patient` class, we specify that a doctor *has* patients, and have a.
+But note that we've also added a check to ensure that we only add the patient if the patient is not already in the doctor's list of patients.
+If so, we use `return` to exit early so we don't add the patient to the list.
+>
+> This illustrates the power of the object oriented paradigm: we can extend our model of reality by adding new representations that directly represent real-world entities - and the relationships and behaviours that govern them - as needed.
+{: .callout}

 ### Inheritance

 The other type of relationship used in object oriented programming is **inheritance**.